Bo Henriksen: Managerial career

-Bo Henriksen was a successful player/manager and later manager of Brønshøj Boldklub from 2007, getting the club promoted to the second best league (Danish 1st Division) in 2010 and maintaining them in the top half of the league for a handful of seasons, until he left for AC Horsens in 2014.
+Bo Henriksen was a successful player/manager and later manager of Brønshøj from 2007, getting the club promoted to the second best league (Danish 1st Division) in 2010 and maintaining them in the top half of the league for a handful of seasons, until he left for Horsens in 2014.
 He managed Horsens for six years, until he left by mutual consent in August 2020.

+Midtjylland

-On 31 May 2021, Henriksen was named the new manager of FC Midtjylland, replacing Brian Priske, who led the team to the 2019-20 Danish Superliga title and had moved to a coaching position at Royal Antwerp.
+On 31 May 2021, Henriksen was named the new manager of Midtjylland, replacing Brian Priske, who led the team to the 2019–20 Danish Superliga title and had moved to a coaching position at Royal Antwerp.

-Henriksen has been released of his managerial duties at FC Midtjylland as of 28 July 2022, according to an official statement published on Twitter.
+Henriksen has been released of his managerial duties at Midtjylland as of 28 July 2022, according to an official statement published on Twitter.
+His tenure at Midtjylland included a second place in the league, only three points off winners Copenhagen and a Danish Cup win.
+They also competed in the Europa League group stage after losing to PSV Eindhoven in the Champions League qualifying rounds.

+FC Zürich

 On 10 October 2022, he was confirmed as the new head coach of FC Zürich.
-He signed a contract until summer 2024 with the defending Swiss champions, who found themselves at the bottom of the league after ten games played, at the time of his Henriksen's assignment.
+He signed a contract until summer 2024 with the defending Swiss champions, who found themselves at the bottom of the league after ten games played and with only four points, at the time of his Henriksen's assignment.
+He then transformed the team from being bottom of the league with only four points in ten games, to being one of the Swiss teams who got the most points, in addition to earning their first win in the Europa League that season following a 2–1 victory over Bodø/Glimt.

+Mainz 05

+On 13 February 2024, Henriksen departed FC Zürich by mutual consent to take up the coaching position at Mainz 05, following the dismissal of Jan Siewert.
+He managed to lead the team to a 1–0 victory over FC Augsburg, to be their second win of the season on matchday 22 in his first match in charge.
+Following a heavy defeat against Bayern Munich, he guided his club to nine games without defeat including five wins, two of them in the last two matches, propelling the club from the relegation zone to 13th place.

+In the 2024–25 season, Henriksen guided Mainz 05 on an impressive run, with the team climbing as high as third place by late March, firmly within the UEFA Champions League spots.
+However, a late-season slump saw Mainz endure a seven-match winless streak, ultimately slipping to sixth place by the end of the campaign and securing qualification for the Conference League.